YWI/lockoutsharing/README.md

 ## 📝 **Instructions**

 ### 📢 **In-game Community**
-0. Join either of my in-game communities with one of the following codes:
+0. Join my in-game community with the following code:
-🔗 `DG5Ze4RuY9J` or `gWLnZNbuNPG` (Because Alliance can't whisper Horde)
+🔗 `DG5Ze4RuY9J`  because alliance can not normally whisper horde.

 ### 👥 **For Everyone**
 1. Ensure you're not in a party standing in front of the supported instance you like to join.
 (List below).